Sixth Form Open Evenings

 Student Leadership Team

-Our Student Leadership Team meet every Monday with Mr Keegan, Head of Sixth Form.
+Our Student Leadership Team meet every Monday.
 They are empowered to make decisions about sixth form life on behalf of their peers.

 Will I receive support will with university or apprenticeship applications?